Master of Fine Arts in Creative Writing*

 The degree may be awarded with Distinction or Merit.

-- a BA(Hons) in English or another approved subject
+- a Bachelor of Arts with Honours in English or another approved subject

 - other bachelor's degree in an appropriate area and evidence of substantial professional experience in the area